Nina Simone at Town Hall: Background

-1959 was the year Simone became a star - and much of this has to do with the performance which forms the basis of At Town Hall.
-In February, earlier that year, Simone's first album Little Girl Blue had been released by Bethlehem Records, after it had been lazing in production for fourteen or so months.
-Somewhat put out by Bethlehem's shenanigans, she'd signed a new deal with Colpix Records in April, and during the same month recorded her second album - The Amazing Nina Simone - which had been released in July.
+1959 was the year Simone became a star – and much of this has to do with the performance which forms the basis of At Town Hall.
+In February, earlier that year, Simone's first album, Little Girl Blue, had been released by Bethlehem Records, after it had been lazing in production for fourteen or so months.
+Somewhat put out by Bethlehem's shenanigans, she'd signed a new deal with Colpix Records in April, and during the same month recorded her second album, The Amazing Nina Simone, which had been released in July.
 Also, singles had been released for both these albums.
-The Bethlehem track was even doing well in various charts and looking like it was going to give her a hit with 'I Loves You, Porgy'.
-(It did).
-'An even bigger milestone' for Simone, writes Alan Light, came in September 'when she made her concert debut at New York's Town Hall,' and Colpix arranged for this performance to be recorded.
-Nadine Cohodas, in Princess Noire: The Tumultuous Reign of Nina Simone (2010), writes: 'The August 29 issue of the New York Amsterdam News ran a long piece about the concert series "Jazz at Town Hall,"!devoting much of the story to Nina [...] the article extolled Nina as "a rare commodity" [...]
+The Bethlehem track was even doing well in various charts and looking like it was going to give her a hit with "I Loves You, Porgy" (which it did).
+"An even bigger milestone" for Simone, writes Alan Light, came in September "when she made her concert debut at New York's Town Hall", and Colpix arranged for this performance to be recorded.
+Nadine Cohodas, in Princess Noire: The Tumultuous Reign of Nina Simone (2010), writes, "The August 29 issue of the New York Amsterdam News ran a long piece about the concert series 'Jazz at Town Hall,' devoting much of the story to Nina [...] the article extolled Nina as 'a rare commodity' [...]
 The story was a prelude to her biggest outing yet.
-The promoters for Town Hall, the venerable auditorium just off Times Square, had booked her as the headliner' on a bill with the Horace Silver and J. J. Johnson quintets.
+The promoters for Town Hall, the venerable auditorium just off Times Square, had booked her as the headliner" on a bill with the Horace Silver and J. J. Johnson quintets.

 Simone had only played clubs before this.
-As Cohodas continues: 'Just how different Town Hall would be struck Nina right before she went onstage, when she saw the audience sitting in orderly rows—no drinks being served, no cigarette girls selling their packs.
-In the middle of the stage sat a beautiful grand piano, lid off, two microphones carefully placed to capture the instrument and her voice.'
-Kerry Acker tells of a review of the show for The New York Times, where 'critic John S. Wilson wrote that Simone "easily held her own" in the company of Silver and Johnson.
+As Cohodas continues, "Just how different Town Hall would be struck Nina right before she went onstage, when she saw the audience sitting in orderly rows—no drinks being served, no cigarette girls selling their packs.
+In the middle of the stage sat a beautiful grand piano, lid off, two microphones carefully placed to capture the instrument and her voice."
+Kerry Acker tells of a review of the show for The New York Times, where "critic John S. Wilson wrote that Simone 'easily held her own' in the company of Silver and Johnson.
 She was a commanding performer, and she captivated both audience and critics.
-Wilson called Simone “a gifted interpreter, a singer who makes each song her own.”
-“By the time she has finished turning a song this way and that way,” he wrote, “poking experimentally into unexpected crannies she finds in it, or suddenly leaping on it and whaling the daylights out of it, the song has lost most of its original colorization and has become, one might say, ‘Simonized.’”'
+Wilson called Simone 'a gifted interpreter, a singer who makes each song her own. [...]
+By the time she has finished turning a song this way and that way', he wrote, 'poking experimentally into unexpected crannies she finds in it, or suddenly leaping on it and whaling the daylights out of it, the song has lost most of its original colorization and has become, one might say, "Simonized.